404pilot/.dotfiles/README.md

 # run maven with a specific jdk
 jenv local 1.7
 jenv enable-plugin maven
+# re-enable maven plugin if maven is using Java with a wrong version
+jenv disable-plugin maven

 # double-check to see which java version maven is using
 mvn -version